How do we assess you?

 We will then carry out a hands-on assessment of your foot, ankle, knees, hips and back, checking range of joint motion, muscle strength and ligament function.
 We also review your everyday and sports footwear such as running, golf, football or tennis shoes.

-For the ‘dynamic gait analysis’ element of the assessment, you will be required to walk, or run, whilst capturing these events using the Sensor Medica CADCAM diagnostic pressure plate and video gait analysis, which is not available anywhere else in the North of England.
+For the ‘dynamic gait analysis’ element of the assessment, you will be required to walk, or run, whilst capturing these events using the Sensor Medica CADCAM diagnostic pressure plate and video gait analysis.
 This software enables the practitioner to slow down events and highlights areas of abnormality, not seen by the naked eye, invaluable to ensure an optimum pain free outcome.

 The data from the camera and pressure distribution images are analysed and, together with the patients’ medical history and observations from the hands-on assessment, are used to form a comprehensive diagnostic and treatment plan.